Bravetank/100-days-of-code/r1-log.md

 Did some jQuery exercises and continued with Introduction to Software Product Management course.

 ### Day 14
-Did some Code Academy Ruby exercises as prep for EdX course Agile Development using Ruby on Rails - a change of direction from JS but one from which I think I'll benefit
+Did some Codeacademy Ruby exercises as prep for EdX course Agile Development using Ruby on Rails - a change of direction from JS but one from which I think I'll benefit

 ### Day 15
-Continued with Code Academy Ruby exercises and EdX course Agile Development using Ruby on Rails course (half way through Week 1).
+Continued with Codeacademy Ruby exercises and EdX course Agile Development using Ruby on Rails course (half way through Week 1).

 ### Day 16
-Continued with Code Academy Ruby exercises because I've discovered I love Ruby!
+Continued with Codeacademy Ruby exercises.

+### Day 17
+More Codeacademy Ruby exercises.

+### Day 18
+No coding (permitted one day off but not two in a row).

+### Day 19
+Codeacademy Ruby exercises & EdX Agile Development course.